How to Fill a Vape Cartridge: Complete Guide (2026)

 5. Total priming time: 60 minutes minimum

-Postless Cartridge Tip: Never skip the flip technique.
+💡 Postless Cartridge Tip: Never skip the flip technique.
 Postless carts will give you dry hits and burnt taste if not properly primed.
 The extra time is worth it for perfect performance.

-How to Warm Up Your Oil for Filling
+How to Warm Up Oil for Filling

 Thick oils must be warmed before filling to flow properly.
 The warming method depends on whether you’re starting with oil in a jar or a pre-filled syringe.

-Small glass jar containing amber THC distillate in a water bath on a magnetic hot plate set to 160 degrees for gentle heating
+Small glass jar containing amber THC distillate in a hot water bath on a magnetic hot plate set to 160 degrees for gentle heating

-Best for: DIYers buying distillate, rosin, or concentrates in small glass jars or containers
+Best for: DIYers buying distillate, rosin, or concentrates in small glass jars or containers.

 Equipment needed: